SCAR-sandpit/rtools/rtools.md

 It shows that *Arthropoda*, *Bryozoa*, *Chordata*, *Mollusca*, etc., appear quite frequently, while *Tardigrada*, *Ctenophora*, *Chaetognatha* have relatively low frequencies, among others. </br>

-To show how species discoveries of Mollusca and Tardigrada a ccumulate overtime and how well logistic models fit the discovery growths. </br>
+To show how species discoveries of Mollusca and Tardigrada accumulate overtime and how well logistic models fit the discovery growths. </br>

 ``` r
 taxamodel("Mollusca", "Species", "logistic")